Football

 Our sources have learnt the Cottagers have already reached out to Hackney’s representatives about striking a deal which could see the 23-year-old move to Craven Cottage.

 Premier League rivals West Ham and Everton have also been linked with the player, but it is understood Hackney is tempted by the possibility of a move to West London.
+With transfer talks heating up and key January moves on the horizon, it’s the perfect time to explore the best football betting sites for the latest odds and offers ahead of the next round of Premier League action.

 The former England Under-21 international is now in his fifth season with Boro in the Championship, having spent one of those seasons out on loan at League Two Scunthorpe United for experience.